longyuewangdcu/Chinese-Llama-2/README.md

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)]()

-Chinese-Llama-2-LoRA is a project that focuses on applying [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) technique to fine-tune the Llama-2 on the Chinese instruction dataset [COIG](https://huggingface.co/datasets/BAAI/COIG) and sampled Chinese-English parallel documents.
-Llama-2 is a powerful language model developed by MetaAI, and with the help of LoRA, it can be further optimized for Chinese language understanding and generation tasks.
+Chinese-Llama-2 is a project that aims to expand the impressive capabilities of the Llama-2 language model to the Chinese language.
+Developed by MetaAI, Llama-2 has already proven to be a powerful language model.
+In this project, we focus on three key areas of research:

+1. Parameter-efficient fine-tuning: We employ the [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) technique to fine-tune Llama-2 specifically for the Chinese instruction dataset.
+This approach optimizes the model's performance while minimizing the number of required parameters.

+2. Fully instruction fine-tuning: We fine-tune all parameters of Llama-2 on the Chinese instruction dataset.
+By allowing the model to adapt fully to the characteristics of the Chinese language, we enhance its proficiency and accuracy in generating Chinese text.

+3. Continued pre-training: To further enhance Llama-2's Chinese language understanding, we continue its pre-training on large-scale Chinese corpora.
+By exposing the model to vast amounts of Chinese text data, we enable it to capture intricate linguistic patterns and nuances, resulting in improved language generation.

-This repository contains the code and resources required to finetune Llama-2 using LoRA on a Chinese instruction dataset.
-By leveraging the unique characteristics of the LoRA technique, Chinese-Llama-2-LoRA enhances the capabilities of Llama-2 for handling Chinese natural language processing tasks.
+This repository contains all the necessary code and resources to implement the aforementioned areas of research, facilitating experimentation and advancement in Chinese natural language processing using the Llama-2 model.

-## Key Features

-- Fine-tune Llama-2 on Chinese instruction dataset using LoRA.
-- Improve Chinese language understanding and generation capabilities of Llama.
-- High-quality and state-of-the-art results on various Chinese NLP tasks.
-- Easy-to-use codebase with clear instructions for usage.

-## Model Checkpoints

-The LoRA weights for [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-hf) can be found at here.
-More model weights will be available soon.

-## Datasets
-We finetune the Llama-2 on the Chinese instruction dataset [COIG](https://huggingface.co/datasets/BAAI/COIG) and 200K Chinese-English parallel documents translation data.

 ## Installation

-To use Chinese-Llama-2-LoRA, follow these steps:
+To use Chinese-Llama-2, follow these steps:

 1. Clone the repository: